The Student Accounts Office at King’s is part of the Bursar’s Office.

 N. Fees for Transcripts

 Official transcripts for undergraduate Journalism students may be requested at the King’s Registrar’s Office.
 Telephone requests will not be accepted.
-There is no charge for the transcript or for regular mail service, but the student is responsible for prepayment of the cost of any mailing charges in excess of regular mail.

 Transcripts for BA, BSc and graduate Journalism students are requested from and issued by Dalhousie University.
 Transcripts for undergraduate Journalism students are issued by the University of King’s College.

 O. Parking on Campus

 King’s campus parking is severely limited.
 Spots available are allotted on a priority basis.
 Students are advised that they will not be able to obtain a parking permit.

 King’s students in the Faculty of Arts & Social Sciences and the Faculty of Science are required to pay the Dalhousie society fee for their faculty.

 Students at King’s are required to pay the King’s Students’ Union Fee which, at the request of the King’s student body, is collected upon enrolment from each student.
 For more information, please see the “King’s Students’ Union” section of the calendar.

 All registered students at the University pay a College Fee.
 The College Fee supports the Residence Societies, the Day Student Society, and the Wardroom/Day Students’ Lounge.